 ILLiad (For interlibrary loan requests for articles and physical items unavailable via URSUS or MaineCat)

-- UMF Student borrowers & community guest borrowers: Books 1 month loan (renewal possible)
+- UMF Student borrowers & community guest borrowers: Books and Media (CDs + DVDs) 1 month loan (renewal possible)

 - UMF Faculty & Staff borrowers: Books semester-end loan (renewal possible)

-- IT equipment (UMF students, faculty, staff) = 2 days (no renewal, $5 per day late fee), 2 day waiting period between borrowing the same item, UMF Library card required to borrow
+- IT equipment (reserved for current UMF students, faculty, staff) = 5 days (no renewal, $5 per day late fee), 2 day waiting period between borrowing the same item

-- 2 hour (overnight use allowed, no renewal), UMF Library card required to borrow
+- 2 hour (overnight use allowed, no renewal), for current UMF students, faculty, staff

-- 4 hour (library use only, no renewal), UMF Library card required to borrow
+- 4 hour (library use only, no renewal), for current UMF students, faculty, staff

-- 1 week (no renewal), UMF Library card required to borrow
+- 1 week (no renewal), for current UMF students, faculty, staff

 Interlibrary loan borrowing policies vary according to consortial agreements (URSUS and MaineCat), collection type, and item type.
 Interlibrary loan for items outside of Maine and interlibrary loan for articles is available through ILLiad.
 Mantor Library honors library cards with accounts in good standing from all URSUS and MaineCat library patrons, and also participates in Maine State Library’s Reciprocal Borrowing Program Pilot